Ash-86/Chord-Level-Filter/README.md

-# Select-Copy-Chord-Levels *Plugin for MuseScore 4.x*
+# Filter-Copy Note Levels *Plugin for MuseScore 4.x*
  A MuseScore 4.x plugin that extends and copies selection to notes with the similar chord-level(s) and/or voices over a selected range.

  ## Usage